Jamie-Clayton/Docs/_posts/2026-06-09-prompt-tool-design-dotnet.md

 ## Suggested cadence & facilitation

 - **Weeks 1–4:** Modules 1–3, then 4–6, then 7–9, then 10–12.
 Hold one 30-minute team huddle a week to compare lab output.
 The peer reviews in M3 and M5 are where the real arguments — and the real learning — happen.
 - Keep everything in the shared `ai-enablement-labs` repo.
-The ADRs (M7, M9) and the checklist (M12) are the artifacts worth keeping after the course — not throwaway lab files.
+The Architecture Decision Records (ADRs) from Modules 7 and 9, and the checklist from Module 12, are the artifacts worth keeping after the course — not throwaway lab files.
-- **Freshness warning:** AgentCore, the SK Amazon connector, and Terraform's provider coverage all move monthly, sometimes weekly.
+- **Freshness warning:** AgentCore, the Semantic Kernel (SK) Amazon connector, and Terraform's provider coverage all move monthly, sometimes weekly.
 The links throughout were verified June 2026.
-Before you start Part 4, have one person spend fifteen minutes confirming current GA and region status (Sydney availability matters) and connector versions.
+Before you start Part 4, have one person spend fifteen minutes confirming current general availability (GA) and region status (Sydney availability matters) and connector versions.
 This paragraph is, fittingly, the part most likely to be out of date by the time you read it.

 ## Reference shelf